What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 Chronic motor tics

 This disorder is less common than transient tics, but more common than Tourette's syndrome.
-To establish a diagnosis of chronic motor nerve tic disorder (causes and treatment in adults are discussed below), the patient must observe muscle spasms for several years, with each attack lasting more than three months.
+To be diagnosed with chronic motor tics (causes and treatment in adults are discussed below), the patient must experience muscle spasms for several years, with each attack lasting more than three months.

-While children usually do not need therapy, adult patients are advised to see a specialist - especially if the face is involuntarily distorted into grimaces or the eye twitches.
+While children usually do not require therapy, adult patients are advised to seek medical attention - especially if the face involuntarily grimaces or the eye twitches.
 Treatment will depend on the intensity of the disorder.

 Tourette's syndrome

-Although Tourette's syndrome is considered a childhood disease, it is often observed in adulthood, especially if the child suffered from a severe form of pathology and did not receive timely adequate treatment.
-When is this nervous tic diagnosed?
-Symptoms from the following list can be used to identify Tourette's syndrome:
+Although Tourette syndrome is considered a childhood disease, it is often observed in adulthood, especially if the child suffered from a severe form of the pathology and did not receive timely and adequate treatment.
+When is this particular nervous tic diagnosed?
+Symptoms from the following list help identify Tourette syndrome:

 • waving hands;